gustavofranzin/Biblioteca/README.md

 # Biblioteca

-Utilizado o PgAdmin 4 para a criação do Banco de Dados e as devidas configurações do Banco e do JPA no arquivo Application.Properties;
+Utilizado o PgAdmin 4 para a criação do Banco de Dados e as devidas configurações do Banco e do JPA no arquivo Application.Properties.